khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 In addition:

-- Never create a new term when an existing one is available.
+- Search the product for the term before creating a new term.
 - Be extremely cautious when using [jargon](https://examples.yourdictionary.com/examples-of-jargon.html) and [colloquialisms](https://www.quickanddirtytips.com/education/grammar/writing-with-slang).
 They can confuse new users and cause problems with internationalization.
 - Consider [screen readers](https://accessibility.blog.gov.uk/2017/02/08/advice-for-creating-content-that-works-well-with-screen-readers/) and their ability to interpret non-standard terminology.